 - i.
-The steps taken or impact on conservation of energy: The Company takes necessary steps for the conservation of energy at the office premises and at other commercial units. - ii. the steps taken by the company for utilizing alternates source of energy: NIL - iii. the Capital Investment on energy conservation equipment: NIL
+The steps taken or impact on conservation of energy: The Company takes necessary steps for the conservation of energy at the office premises and at other commercial units.
+Company has limited scope for undertaking energy conservation exercises, but nevertheless continues to emphasize work practices that result in conservation of energy.
+At the office premises of the Company and its warehouses / outlets, special emphasis is placed on installation of energy-efficient lighting devices, use of natural light as best as possible, and adoption of effective procedures for conservation of electricity, water, paper and other materials that consume natural resources. - ii. the steps taken by the company for utilizing alternates source of energy: NIL - iii. the Capital Investment on energy conservation equipment: NIL